paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

 The third and last case includes the situations in which exceptions are expected to be thrown.
-There are several combinations explored, such as negative `rows` and `columns` as well as values out of the allowed bounds, such as a `row` value for a non-existent project and a `column` value for field that doesn't exist.
+There are several combinations explored, such as negative `rows` and `columns` as well as values out of the allowed bounds, such as a `row` value for a non-existent project and a `column` value for a field that doesn't exist.

 ```java
 @ParameterizedTest(name = "Test #{index} with input ({arguments}) throws exception")